 A bit of background: Why am I blogging about this?

-The two monsters involved in my life meet the criteria for psychopathy.
+The two toxic individuals I’ve mentioned in this post meet the criteria for psychopathy.
 Though they both display traits from various personality disorders, they are both pathological and covert, so I’m not even bothering with the PD traits, although I’ll probably point them out from time to time.
 (Once you learn to recognize them, it starts to become second nature, like a survival instinct kicking in).